cashapp/blip/docs/v1.0/metrics/reporting.md

 mysql_global_status_queries 138923
 ```

-Blip [conventions](conventions) terminate at each metric sink.
+Once Blip reports metrics to a sink, the sink fully owns the metrics; Blip no longer references it.
+A sink can translate Blip metrics into any format or protocol.

-## Groups
+### Groups

-Certain [domains](domains) (as documented) implicitly or explicitly group metrics.
+Certain [domains](domains) group metrics as documented.
-In both cases, group key-value pairs are set for each metric, and metrics are uniquely identified using _all_ group keys.
+Group key-value pairs are set for each metric, and metrics are uniquely identified using _all_ group keys.

 {: .note }
 _Groups_, _labels_, and _dimensions_ serve the same purpose.
 Blip uses the term _group_ because it's similar to MySQL `GROUP BY`.

-_Implicit grouping_ means the metrics collector groups metrics automatically (or as configured in the plan by [collector options](collectors#options)).
-For example, the [`size.data` collector](domains#sizedata), which collects database and table sizes, groups metrics by database name.
+For example, the [`size.database` domain](domains#sizedata) groups metrics by database name.
-As a result, each metric has a group key on `db`, like the following example:
+Therefore, each metric has a group keyed on `db`:

 ```
 size.database: